learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 If you ran into any errors along the way, here are some things you can try to
 troubleshoot:

+- If you got a server connection error when you tried to run `rails db:create`, one option for solving this problem for Mac users is to install the Postgres app.
+To do this, first uninstall `postgresql` by running `brew remove postgresql`.
+Next, download the app from the [Postgres downloads page][] and install it.
+Launch the app and click "Initialize" to create a new server.
+You should now be able to run `rails db:create`.
 - If your app failed to deploy at the build stage, make sure your local environment is set up correctly by following the steps at the beginning of this lesson.
 Check that you have the latest versions of Ruby and Bundler, and